Overview

 Trees for Fleet |

-tree and shrub planting offsets the greenhouse emissions associated
+planting offsets the greenhouse emissions associated with Fleet

-planting at least 12,000 trees per annum and accounting for third
+planting across cities of at least 12,000 trees per annum and

 Potential

-Benefits to Council Demonstrates Council is active in addressing
+Benefits Demonstrates city is active in addressing greenhouse

 Calculation